AlfredoCalvimontes/flash_cards_learning_app/ai-docs/general_guides/design_guide.md

 - Session Management: Use SQLAlchemy's Sessionmaker to manage database sessions.
 Every block of database code (e.g., a query or an update) should use a session in a try...finally block to ensure it is correctly closed or rolled back and a context manager.
 - Transactions: Wrap data modification operations (INSERT, UPDATE, DELETE) within explicit transactions to maintain data integrity.
 - Initial Data: Include a function to check if the database file exists; if not, create it and populate it with initial schema/data using SQLAlchemy's Base.metadata.create_all(engine).
+- Make explicit relations and models to prevent circular dependencies.

 ### Serialization (Marshmallow)
 - Schema Organization: All schemas must be organized in a `schemas` module, with clear separation between model schemas and specialized schemas.